 Metastases with such an appearance are classically...

-Carcinoid cardiac lesions are a known complication of carcinoid tumours, and are particularly prevalent in those who develop the carcinoid syndrome (up to 50%).
+Carcinoid heart disease, also known as Hedinger syndrome, is a known complication of carcinoid tumors, and is particularly prevalent in patients who develop carcinoid syndrome.

 It typically presents in younger women with the average age of onset at around 45 years.